poonamsoni9131-byte/Sentinel-X/README.md

 - Git & GitHub

 ---
+### Other Components
+The complete Sentinel-X system also involves hardware and backend components developed as part of the team project.

+## 👩‍💻 My Contribution

+My primary contribution to the Sentinel-X project was **Frontend Development**.

+I worked on designing and developing the web interface, including:

+- Landing Page
+- Login Page
+- Dashboard
+- Device Connection interface
+- Device Settings
+- Emergency Contacts
+- Alert History
+- Profile Page
+- Logout interface
+- Responsive UI design and styling
 ## 🎯 Target Users

 Sentinel-X is designed for situations where quick emergency communication and location sharing can be important, including: